 White employees are afforded the same protections against race discrimination in the workplace as employees of other races are.

 Can my employer assign me to work with customers or clients who are of my own race?

 Your employer cannot exclusively assign you to work with customers or clients of your own race.
-Though the employer may believe it’s a benefit for you to work in such a manner, such as a Black employee working with predominantly Black clients to bring in sales, it is not legal.
+They can assign you to clients or customers of your own race on a case-by-case basis.
+The employer may believe it’s a benefit for you to work in such a manner, such as a Black employee working with predominantly Black clients to bring in sales, and it is not legal.